What US companies need to know about the EU’s CSRD

 • 4 minute read

-ESG reporting is evolving rapidly with the release of major proposals in the European Union, the United States and globally by the International Sustainability Standards Board.
-These proposals have the potential to affect companies worldwide, but perhaps the most immediate concern is the EU’s Corporate Sustainability Reporting Directive (CSRD), which went into effect in January 2023.
+The regulation that probably requires the most immediate attention is the European Union’s Corporate Sustainability Reporting Directive (CSRD).
+Many EU member states have transposed the CSRD into national law and 2025 marks the initial year of reporting for the first companies in scope of the regulation (on fiscal year 2024 information).
 The directive is aimed at driving change in the business behavior of companies that operate in the EU, which includes US companies with EU subsidiaries that meet certain criteria.
 Given the complexity of the directive, your company should act now to avoid scrambling to comply.

 50,000